Brigadier general: Australia

 As in the United Kingdom, the rank was later replaced by colonel commandant in 1922 and brigadier in 1928.
 However, those holding the rank of brigadier general continued to do so throughout the inter-war period, until the last of them retired or was promoted during the Second World War.
 A brigadier general was a general officer, but brigadiers were not generals, which is shown by the rank insignia being like that of a colonel, but with an extra (third) star/pip, and a brigadier wore the same gorget patches (scarlet cloth with a line of crimson gimp), cap badge (the Royal Crest in gold embroidery), and cap visor (one row of gold oakleaf embroidery) as a colonel.

 Bangladesh

 Prior to 2001, the Bangladesh Army rank was known as brigadier, in conformity with the rank structure of the Commonwealth Nations.
-In 2001 the Bangladesh Army introduced the rank of brigadier general, however "the grade stayed equivalent to brigadier", and although classified as a "one-star rank", a brigadier general is not considered to be a general officer – the lowest ranking general officer is Major General.
+In 2001, the Bangladesh Army rechristened the rank to brigadier general.
+It is the lowest flag officer order and classify as a "one-star rank".
 Brigadier general is equivalent to commodore of the Bangladesh Navy and air commodore of the Bangladesh Air Force.
-It is still more popularly called brigadier.